-2.262.20 Retired Safety Member: Concealed Firearm Endorsement or HR218 Identification Card
+2.262.20 Retired Safety Member: Concealed Firearm Endorsement and/or LEOSA Identification Card

-The purpose of this policy is to provide guidelines for the issuance, denial, suspension or revocation of San Bernardino County Sheriff's Department carry concealed weapon (CCW) endorsement identification cards under the Law Enforcement Officers' Safety Act (HR218) and California law.
+The purpose of this policy is to provide guidelines for the issuance, denial, suspension, or revocation of the San Bernardino County Sheriff's Department's carry concealed weapon (CCW) endorsement identification cards under the Law Enforcement Officers' Safety Act (LEOSA) and California law.

-Submitting a Request for CCW Approved and/or HR218 ID
+Submitting a Request for CCW Approved and/or LEOSA ID

-Any safety member retiring or separating from the Department who wishes to receive a CCW Approved and/or HR218 identification card must make the request within 15 days of separation.
-For the purposes of calculating this 15-day period, separation occurs immediately after the last day of regular employment, and not the date the employee accepts retirement, if retirement is deferred.
-Failure to make a request within 15- days of separation will act as a waiver of any claim to a CCW Approved or HR218 identification card.
+Any safety member retiring or separating from the Department who wishes to receive a CCW Approved and/or LEOSA identification card must make the request within 15 days of separation.
+For the purposes of calculating this 15-day period, separation occurs immediately after the last day of regular employment, and not the date the employee accepts retirement if retirement is deferred.
+Failure to make a request within 15 days of separation will act as a waiver of any claim to a CCW Approved or LEOSA identification card.

-Any safety member requesting a CCW Approved and/or HR218 identification card will be provided, and required to sign, a hold harmless agreement.
-Failure to sign and return the hold harmless agreement within 15-days of separation will act as a waiver of any claim to a CCW Approved and/or HR218 identification card.
+Any safety member requesting a CCW Approved and/or LEOSA identification card will be provided, and required to sign, a hold harmless agreement.
+Failure to sign and return the hold harmless agreement within 15 days of separation will act as a waiver of any claim to a CCW Approved and/or LEOSA identification card.

-HR218 Identification Card
+LEOSA Identification Card

-HR218 allows qualified retired or separated law enforcement officers to carry a concealed firearm in any jurisdiction in the United States, regardless of state or local laws, with certain exceptions.
-A former safety member may be eligible for HR218 protection even though they are not eligible for a CCW Approved identification card under California law.
-The Department may issue these former members an HR218 identification card.
+LEOSA allows qualified full-time retired or separated level I, II, and III reserve law enforcement officers to carry a concealed firearm in any jurisdiction in the United States, regardless of state or local laws, with certain exceptions.
+A former safety member may be eligible for LEOSA protection even though they are not eligible for a CCW Approved identification card under California law.
+The Sheriff may issue these former members an LEOSA identification card.

-The Sheriff may issue an HR218 identification card to any former member who meets the following conditions:
+The Sheriff may issue an LEOSA identification card to any former member who meets the following conditions:

 - 1. Separated from service in good standing from the Department as a law enforcement officer; - 2.
-Before such separation: - Served as a law enforcement officer for an aggregate of 10 years or more.
+Before such separation: - Served as a law enforcement officer full-time or level I, II, or III reserve for an aggregate of 10 years or more.
 (If the member has been a law enforcement officer at multiple law enforcement agencies for the 10 year aggregate, a Department CCW Certification form must be completed by the member outlining the law enforcement agencies and the years employed as a peace officer); or - 2.
 Completed any applicable probationary period and separated from service due to a service-connected disability as determined by this Department; - 3.
-Has not been disqualified for reasons related to mental health by either: - Having been officially found by a qualified medical professional employed by the county to be unqualified for reasons relating to mental health; or - 2.
-Having entered into an agreement with the Department acknowledging he or she is not qualified for reasons relating to mental health; and - 4.
-Is not prohibited by federal law from receiving or possessing a firearm.
+Has not been disqualified for reasons related to mental health by either: - Having been officially found by a qualified medical professional employed by the County to be unqualified for reasons relating to mental health; or - 2.
+Having entered into an agreement with the Department acknowledging they are not qualified for reasons relating to mental health; and

+4. Is not prohibited by federal law from receiving or possessing a firearm.

-The phrase "Separated from service in good standing" means that the safety member was not terminated from employment for any reason, and, at the time of separation, was not the subject of a pending administrative or criminal investigation which, if sustained, would likely result in termination.
+The phrase "separated from service in good standing" means that the safety member was not terminated from employment for any reason and, at the time of separation, was not the subject of a pending administrative or criminal investigation which, if sustained, would likely result in termination.

-The HR218 identification card shall contain a photograph of the former member and identify him/her as having been employed as a law enforcement officer within the meaning of HR218.
+The LEOSA identification card shall contain a photograph of the former member and identify him/her as having been employed as a law enforcement officer within the meaning of LEOSA.